Mark Morrison

-Mark Anthony Joseph Morrison (born 12 May 1974) is a British R&B singer best known for his 1996 platinum hit song "Return of the Mack", which was immediately met with success upon its release in several European countries.
+Mark Anthony Joseph Morrison (born May 12 1974) is a British R&B singer best known for his 1996 platinum hit song "Return of the Mack", which was immediately met with success upon its release in several European countries.
 In the following year, the song peaked at No. 2 in the United States.

+Morrison's debut album, also titled Return of the Mack, became a multi-platinum success and produced five UK Top 10 singles, a record for a British debut album.
+Over the following decades he remained active through collaborations and high-profile samples of his work, including features with DMX, Cassidy, Trae tha Truth, G-Eazy, and Post Malone, as well as several commercially successful remixes of "Return of the Mack".

+His career has also been marked by significant that received widespread media attention and affected his public profile.
+In later years he has remained active in public life, including briefly expressing interest in running for Mayor of Leicester, and has since established his residence in Florida.

 Early life

 Morrison was born in Hanover, West Germany.
 He is of Barbadian descent.
 Morrison later lived in Leicester, England, until moving to the US city of West Palm Beach, Florida, at age 11.
 After graduating from Palm Beach Lakes High School in 1990, Morrison returned to Leicester.